FJRG2007/sounder/README.md

 $ pip install -r requirements.txt
 ```

+Then, replace the `.env.example` file to `.env` and fill in the tokens you need.

 > [!NOTE]\
 > Remember to create your playlists as folders and download your sounds in mp3!